bustoutsolutions/siesta/Docs/configuration.md

 ## Example!
 Please!

 Yes, that was all a little heady.
-Here you go:
+An example will help make it clear:

 ```swift
 class MyAPI: Service {